aKuhTV/PB-SubscriberLevels/README.md

 ## 📆 CHANGELOG

 0.1 - Initial version
 0.1.1 - Initial public release.
-Added support for name changes, bug fixes
-**English localization is planned for next release**
+Added support for name changes, bug fixes 0.2 - Added feature to set the level of a user manually via command **English localization is planned for next release**

 --------------